pleasantvik/dsa/README.md

 ## Project Architecture

--Each pattern is located in its own folder, which holds sub folder for different challenge
+- Each pattern is located in its own folder, which holds sub folder for different challenge

 `